adamralph/minver/README.md

 This is because you are using a [shallow clone](https://www.git-scm.com/docs/git-clone#git-clone---depthltdepthgt).
 MinVer uses [libgit2](https://github.com/libgit2/libgit2) to interrogate the repo and [libgit2 does not support shallow clones](https://github.com/libgit2/libgit2/issues/3058).
 To resolve this problem, use a regular (deep) clone.

 **Important:** By default, [Travis CI](https://travis-ci.org/) uses shallow clones with a depth of 50 commits.
 To build on Travis CI, [remove the `--depth` flag](https://docs.travis-ci.com/user/customizing-the-build#git-clone-depth).

-### Why does MinVer fail with `System.TypeInitializationException`?

-You may see an exception of this form:

-> Unhandled Exception: System.TypeInitializationException: The type initializer for 'LibGit2Sharp.Core.NativeMethods' threw an exception. ---> System.DllNotFoundException: Unable to load shared library 'git2-8e0b172' or one of its dependencies.

-This is probably because you are running on Linux, and you do not have libcurl installed.
-See the [prerequisites](#prerequisites).

 ---